pdjr-n2k/OneWireAddress/README.md

 ```c++
 int compare (tOneWireAddress * address)
 ```
-Compare two OneWire address objects.
+Compare two OneWire address objects using \fCmemcmp.

 **Parameters**
 - `address` - the address to be compared.

 **Returns:**
-- int - 0 if the addresses are equal.
+- int - the result returned by \fCmemcmp (0 if the addresses are equal).

 ---

 ```c++
 unsigned char* getAddress ()
 ```
-Get the address object value.
+Get this address object as a character array.

 **Returns:**
 - unsigned char* - pointer to the address value as an eight byte array.